dfsmania/LaradminLTE/README.md

 });
 ```

 Next, create a Blade view to test the package's functionality.
+The package provides a main blade component that should be used to render the layout.
-Save the following content in `resources/views/laradminlte-test.blade.php`:
+As example, save the following content in `resources/views/laradminlte-test.blade.php`:

 ```blade
 <x-ladmin-panel>